 And the film hasn’t been without its problems.
 Development began in 2016, and potential directors including Christopher Nolan, Denis Villeneuve and Danny Boyle all fell by the wayside.
 The release date was pushed back several times, changes made to the cast and the script went through reams of rewrites.
 So, with production now in full superspy swing under the direction of True Detective‘s Cary Joji Fukunaga, let’s undertake some espionage of our own and see what we know.

 What is Bond 25 about?

-Written by series veterans Neal Purvis and Robert Wade, Bond 25 — a film producer Barbara Broccoli has denied will be called ‘Shatterhand’ — has seen several rewrites.
+Written by series veterans Neal Purvis and Robert Wade, No Time To Die — a film many thought would be titled ‘Shatterhand’ — has seen several rewrites.
 Casino Royale writer Paul Haggis, Bourne screenwriter Scott Z. Burns and Killing Eve’s Phoebe Waller-Bridge have all put their polish on the script, the latter at the behest of Daniel Craig himself.

 And the official synopsis, released in April, reads as follows:

 “James Bond has left active service when his friend Felix Leiter enlists his help in the search for a missing scientist.
 When it becomes apparent that the scientist was abducted, Bond must confront a danger the likes of which the world has never seen before.”

 Who is returning to the franchise?

 So who’s back?
 In a much-publicised final run at the role, Daniel Craig will holster up his Walther PPK one final time in No Time To Die, and he will be joined by series regulars Ben Whishaw as Q, Naomie Harris as Moneypenny and Ralph Fiennes as M.